Hey South Dakota, Don’t Forget to Fall Back This Weekend

 Are you ready for your extra hour of sleep this weekend?

-This is the weekend practically every state in the nation returns to Standard Time as we set our clocks back an hour on Sunday morning at 2 AM.
+This is the weekend practically every state in the nation returns to Standard Time when we set our clocks back an hour on Sunday morning at 2:00 AM (11/6/2022).

 South Dakota is one of the states that observe both Daylight Savings Time in the Spring and Standard Time in the Fall.

 Here in the U.S., there are actually only two states that never switch from Standard Time, Arizona, and Hawaii.

 What's the purpose of springing forward and falling back each year?

 We can actually thank or blame the time changes on Benjamin Franklin, depending on how you look at it.
 According to Livescience.com Franklin came up with the idea of resetting the clocks during the summer months as a way to help conserve energy.
 Moving the clocks ahead in the spring allowed people to take advantage of an extra hour of daylight during the evening hours in the summer months.

 After we make the jump back to Standard Time this weekend we will once again get the privilege of driving home from work every afternoon as it's getting dark.
 That's always damn strange if you ask me.